henningte/ir/README.md

 ### How to install

-You can install ‘ir’ from CRAB using R via:
+You can install ‘ir’ from CRAN using R via:

 ``` r
 install.packages("ir")